johnandrea/find-pedigree-collapse/README.md

 find-pedigree-collapse.py --iditem=refn --personid 5 family.ged >found-collapse.out

-No output after the line "Pedigree collapse:" indicates that none was found.
+No output with the line "Pedigree collapse:" indicates that none was found.

 ## Installation ##